uber/doubles/docs/source/usage.rst

         user.get_name()

-Mocks support the same interface for specifying arguments and return values that stubs do.
+Mocks support the same interface for specifying arguments that stubs do.
+Mocks do not, however, support specification of return values or exceptions.
+If you want a test double to return a value or raise an exception, use a stub.
+Mocks are intended for verifying calls to methods that do not return a meaningful value.
+If the method does return a value, write an assertion about that value instead of using a mock.

 Fakes
 -----